 Although the benefits of unified endpoint management are numerous, many organizations find it challenging to integrate UEM into their systems.
 For instance, larger organizations have legacy systems that run older operating systems that UEMs might not support.

-Upfront cost and resources are another factors which deters organizations to invest in UEM.
+- Upfront cost and resources are other factors that deter organizations to invest in UEM.
 But potential long-term saving, employee and IT productivity can be significant as compared to the cost of unified endpoint management.

-An organization needs to define clear robust security policy before bringing in a UEM solution to ensure its efficacy.
+- An organization needs to define a clear robust security policy before bringing in a UEM solution to ensure its efficacy.

 A right Unified Endpoint Management system can empower a digital enterprise to fuel a productive, flexible, and secure workplace.